ghiscoding/multiple-select-modified/README.md

  - `useSelectOptionLabelToHtml` (defaults to False), same as "useSelectOptionLabel" but will also render html

 New methods:
- - getOptions: returns multiple-select current options (copied from latest version of the original multiple-select.js lib)
+ - `getOptions`: returns multiple-select current options (copied from latest version of the original multiple-select.js lib)
- - refreshOptions: set new multiple-select options and refresh the element (copied from latest version of the original multiple-select.js lib)
+ - `refreshOptions`: set new multiple-select options and refresh the element (copied from latest version of the original multiple-select.js lib)

 ## jsFiddle examples